dictcp/uplex-varnish-k8s-ingress/docs/self-sharding.md

   for cacheable responses in the system.
 The memory load for the cache is approximately duplicated by each instance.

+    * If T is the current total size of the cache (the sum of the sizes of all distinct cached responses), then the memory load at each of N replicas in the cluster is approximately T, and the total load in the cluster is approximately T*N.

 * For N replicas in the Varnish cluster, cacheable responses are fetched N times from the Services that send them; and they are re-fetched N times when the TTL expires.